covergirlszn/Cafe-Menu/README.md

 and burlywood is #deb887
 i think it makes sense to use percentages instead of pixels for sizing inna css as then it translates on the mobile thing....

+TO REITERATE
+ center a div with margin auto settings